Garden Apprentice Program

 4. If I participated in the Children’s Garden programs (Seeds, City Farmers, Junior Botanists, etc.), do I automatically get into GAP?

 No, we do not automatically accept anyone into the program—all students must submit a full application and be interviewed.
 We have many apprentices who have participated in other BBG programs, and we encourage all former program participants to apply.

-The staff panel reviews the applications and considers the applicant's short-answer responses and the teacher's comments about the applicant on the reference forms, as well as how the applicant represents him-/herself at the group interview.
-We are looking for enthusiasm, genuine interest in learning at BBG, and an open mind.
+The staff panel reviews the applications and considers the applicants’ short-answer responses and their reference forms, as well as how the applicants represent themselves at the group interview.
+We are looking for commitment and genuine interest in learning at BBG, among other qualities.
+GAP aims to create a community that reflects the cultural, socioeconomic, and racial diversity of New York City.
 Past performance in the Garden Apprentice Program is also taken into consideration for returning applicants.

 No. We have some apprentices with years of experience in growing food and working with plants and many more apprentices who have never set foot in a vegetable garden.
 The apprenticeship is designed so that people from all knowledge levels have opportunities to learn and explore.

 8. What is the time commitment for an apprentice?